Tony Greenberg

 I speed through life building relationships, businesses and finding extraordinary people and contemplating the curious decisions they make.
 The premise of this space is to expose the bridges and chasms of trust, truth and bias that I encounter daily.

-Previous Article happyearthday 150x150 - Is There Such a Thing as Price Gouging and Price Fixing in IT?
-The Tug of War – Ethical vs. Economic Decisions
+Previous Article The Tug of War – Ethical vs. Economic Decisions

 Next Article Perspective on Blockchain A Historical Perspective on Blockchain